Rewatching ‘Gilmore Girls’ for fall? Here’s why it’s the perfect autumn show

 Sherman-Palladino, who most recently created Amazon’s “The Marvelous Mrs. Maisel,” recently discussed the show’s aesthetic with Rolling Stone, saying that she thinks the show has a “festive” feel, mostly due to the decor and location, which were, according to Sherman-Palladino, more due to budget constraints and the time of year in which they were shooting than deliberate choices.
 At least originally.

-Back in 2016, the show’s limited revival “Gilmore Girls: A Year in the Life” cycled through four seasons of the character’s lives, though it wrapped up with a finale in fall — thoroughly cementing its place within what’s known as #Autumncore.
+In 2016, the show’s limited revival “Gilmore Girls: A Year in the Life” cycled through four seasons of the character’s lives, though it wrapped up with a finale in the fall — thoroughly cementing its place within what’s known as #Autumncore.

 “Fall is for Gilmore Girls,” one user of X, formerly Twitter, recently wrote ahead of a rewatch.